 From 1994 – 98, Don served President Bill Clinton, as Assistant to the President and White House Director of Communications and Strategic Planning, and, before that, as Chief Speechwriter/Director of Speechwriting and Research.
 He played a senior role across the Administration, including in major domestic and foreign policy initiatives and President Clinton’s historic 1996 re-election campaign.

 From 1998 to 2007, Don worked at global media company Discovery Communications as Senior Executive Vice President for Strategy and Development and a principal deputy to the CEO.
 He led corporate communications and marketing, research, public policy and corporate responsibility, along with new ventures and acquisitions and the launch of key Discovery businesses including digital media, education, mobile services and public affairs productions.
-He played a key role in the Discovery/New York Times Company joint venture in the Discovery Times Channel.
+He chaired the Discovery/New York Times Company joint venture in the Discovery Times Channel.
 His productions included the 2004 Emmy Award-winning series Decisions That Shook the World and the feature-length documentary With All Deliberate Speed about the U.S. Supreme Court’s Brown vs. Board of Education decision.
-Don helped found the Silverdocs documentary festival with the American Film Institute (now AFIDocs).
+Don led the founding of the Silverdocs documentary festival with the American Film Institute (now AFIDocs).

 Before the White House, Don was a journalist at U.S. News & World Report, as an assistant managing editor, national political reporter and White House correspondent, and at The American Lawyer.
 Don started his career as a media lawyer in New York City at Patterson, Belknap, Webb & Tyler.

-Don is a member of the Council on Foreign Relations.
-He serves on the Planet World Board of Directors of Planet Word and The North Carolina Beacon and on NewsGuard’s Advisory Board and OZY Media’s Board of Advisors.
+Don is a member of the Council on Foreign Relations and serves on the Board of Directors of Planet Word and The North Carolina Beacon and on NewsGuard’s Advisory Board.
 In 2020, he was a Walter Shorenstein Media and Democracy Fellow and a Hauser Leader at Harvard's Kennedy School.
 For 15 years, he was a writer for the annual Kennedy Center Honors TV production, winning two Writers Guild of America awards.
 He was inducted into the North Carolina Media and Journalism Hall of Fame.